Roman Osin

 Roman Osin (born 1961, Leipzig, East Germany) is a British cinematographer of German-Nigerian descent.

+Education

-Osin studied at London College of Printing (now London College of Communication) from 1981–85, taking a BA in Film and Photography, and later National Film and Television School from 1991 to 95.
-After leaving the College of Printing, Roman Osin started as director of music videos, and also directed three dance movies commissioned by the Arts Council.
-Since September 2005, Roman Osin has been a member of the British Society of Cinematographers.
+Osin studied at London College of Printing (now London College of Communication) from 1981 to 1985, taking a BA in Film and Photography, and later National Film and Television School from 1991 to 1995.

+Career

+After leaving the College of Printing, Osin started as director of music videos, and also directed three dance movies commissioned by the Arts Council.

+Since September 2005, Osin has been a member of the British Society of Cinematographers.